MPh-py/MPh/docs/demonstrations.md

 ![](images/worker_pool.gif)

-A more advanced implementation may use a class derived from `multiprocessing.Process` instead of a mere function, just to be able so save state.
+A more advanced implementation may use a class derived from `multiprocessing.Process` instead of a mere function, just to be able to save state.
 For long-running simulations it would make sense to store jobs and results on disk, rather than in memory, so that the execution of the queue may be resumed after a possible interruption.
 In that case, one may, or may not, find the [subprocess][subpr]